 If you decide to charge at home, it shouldn’t cost you much more than £15 for a full charge.
 At a rapid charger, you can expect to pay £7-£8 more.
 Either way, you’re looking between 7p-11p per mile, which is less than the 12p-15p you’d pay in a conventional road car of this size – a saving of around £10 every time you charge up.

-And as it’s a full-electric car, it produces zero emissions, so there’s no road tax to pay.
+And as it’s a full-electric car, it produces zero emissions, so there’s no road tax to pay and it is exempt from the London Congestion Charge as well as free to enter London’s Ultra Low Emission Zone.

 The Audi e-tron’s standard air suspension is excellent at handling bumps and lumps in the road.
-It allows the cabin to remain refined and relaxed, even when devouring some of the UK’s larger potholes.
+It allows the cabin to remain refined and relaxed, even when challenged by some of the UK’s larger potholes.

-However, switch out of comfort mode and it’s not so smooth.
+However, switch out of Comfort mode to test the sport credentials of the e-tron and it’s not so smooth.
 It doesn’t ruin the drive, but cracks in the road are certainly more noticeable.

 For ultimate comfort, stick with the standard 20-inch alloy wheels which come with the Sport or Technik models.
 That’s not to say the larger, 21-inch alloys make a big difference, but they make the ride a little less comfortable.